malesch/cda/README.md

-# CdA - Centre d’ambiance frontend
+# CdA - Centre d’ambiance frontend prototype

-This application is the frontend for the CdA controller unit.
+This application is an experimental frontend for the CdA controller unit.

 ## Database Setup